a327ex/www/content/posts/auto_chess_formula.md

 etched on their minds: S, N, K, R, and X.

 And I will win.
 And you will win.
 And they will win.
 And the guy in Venezuela will win too.
 Everyone wins.
 This will truly be a win fiesta for all parties involved.
 So what are you waiting for?
 Don't you want *millions* of dollars?
-Go make an autochess-like!
+Then go make an autochess-like!